 These seizures serve as a reminder of how sending cocaine by yacht between South America and Europe remains a popular option for traffickers.

-Private yachts and sailboats are attractive to traffickers, as they not subject to the same oversight as cargo ships and are significantly more difficult for law enforcement to track.
+Private yachts and sailboats are attractive to traffickers, as they are not subject to the same oversight as cargo ships and are significantly more difficult for law enforcement to track.
 In early 2021, Spanish police issued a press release referring to investigations into the vast quantities of cocaine being moved to Europe via private yachts from Colombia and Venezuela.

 This proved prescient as, in October 2021, a record haul for cocaine discovered on a yacht was found off the coast of Portugal.
 The shipment of 5.2 tons of cocaine, valued at $232 million, was reportedly organized by Carlos Silla, a Spanish drug dealer, with a penchant for using yachts.
 Silla allegedly used yachts to move drugs up the Ría de Arousa estuary in Spain's northwest region of Galicia, according to Spanish police.

 And while these seizures highlight how police are becoming more aware of the use of sailboats, the problem is not just coming from Latin America.
 In August 2021, an investigation revealed how Spanish police are also battling yachts coming from Morocco carrying hashish.
 It also reported that such sailboats carried hashish to numerous West African nations as well.

 Latin American yacht owners may want to learn from their Moroccan counterparts who have apparently simulated boating accidents and even faked being attacked by killer whales to evade detection.